OSN: OSN+

-The company's first direct-to-consumer streaming platform was launched in August 2017 under the name Wavo.
+OSN's direct-to-consumer streaming platform initially launched in August 2017 as Wavo.
+It was rebranded to OSN+ in March 2022 as a subscription-based video-on-demand service.

-OSN+ is a subscription streaming service that launched under its current name in March 2022.

-In January 2022, OSN renewed its exclusive licensing agreement with HBO, ensuring it remains the sole regional carrier for HBO's programming.
-During the same period, it expanded its partnership with NBCUniversal to add content from the Peacock streaming service and Sky Studios.
-OSN also has deals with Endeavor Content and All3Media to license premium series.
+OSN maintains exclusive regional licensing agreements with major international studios.
+In January 2022, OSN renewed its contract with HBO, retaining its status as the sole MENA carrier for HBO programming.
+Concurrently, the platform integrated content from Peacock and Sky Studios through an expanded deal with NBCUniversal.
+OSN also holds licensing agreements with Endeavor Content and All3Media.

-In addition to licensed international content, the service develops original Arabic-language productions under the "OSN Originals" banner, including an adaptation of the US series Suits.
+Alongside licensed programming, OSN+ produces original Arabic-language content under the "OSN Originals" label, including a localized adaptation of the American legal drama Suits.